Legion baseball: Rowan wins again - Salisbury Post

 He’s been in a slump at the plate, but Hales didn’t let that affect his pitching.
 It was nine up and nine down for Kannapolis in the first three innings, as Hales set the tone for a pretty solid 6-1 victory.
 Rowan (16-5, 7-2) played errorless ball behind Hales and two relievers.

 Chase Fisher pitched the fourth for Rowan and wasn’t as sharp as he usually is.
-He hit a batter and allowed a single in the fourth and was fortunate to get the third out on a line drive to center field.
+He hit a batter and allowed a single and was fortunate to get the third out on a line drive to center field.

 Fisher ran into more stress in the fifth when the first two men reached on a walk and a single.
 Marshal Faw relieved Fisher at that point, and Kannapolis scored its run (charged to Fisher) when Faw was greeted by a hit by Zach Barham, his high school teammate at South Rowan.